 Does Metro Transit have an obligation to make sure fare skippers are stopped?

 Yes.
-Each year, Metro Transit Police officers conduct about two million random fare checks on the METRO Blue and Green lines, Northstar Commuter Rail and the A Line.
-Transit Police officers board, announce tickets will be checked, then go through the process from one end of the train to the other ensuring all customers have paid their fares.
+Each year, Metro Transit Police officers conduct about two million random fare checks on the METRO Blue and Green lines, Northstar Commuter Rail and the A & C BRT lines.
+Transit Police officers board, announce tickets will be checked, then go through the process from one end of the bus/train to the other ensuring all customers have paid their fares.
 Fare evaders are either given a warning or a citation.

 What is Metro Transit Police doing about the homeless on light rail?